 ask your employer’s benefits department or human resources which one of the three types of health plans below they offer their employees.

-Fully-Insured Plans – If a Fully-Insured Health Plan is the type of health plan your employer provides, find out if the plan was authored before the ACA (access to autism mandate benefit) or after the ACA (autism directive-essential health package benefit).
+Fully-Insured Plans – If your employer provides a Fully-Insured Health Plan, ask if the plan was originally authored before the start of the ACA and is a grandfathered plan (autism mandate benefit) or originally authored after the start of the ACA and is a non-grandfathered plan (autism directive in the essential health package benefit).

-Self-Funded or ERISA Plans – These plans are not impacted by mandates or state legislation and each company chooses whether or not to provide an ABA benefit.
+Self-Funded or ERISA Plans – Self-funded health plans are usually offered through very large employers.
+These plans are not impacted by mandates or state legislation and each company chooses whether or not to provide an ABA benefit.
 Here is a list of Self-Insured employers covering ABA per State – see pages 6-9 Autism Speaks SELF Funded Tool Kit

 ACA Exchange Marketplace Small Business Health Plans – These employer health plans have access to autism treatment benefits through autism directive-essential health package benefit.